loveencounterflow/coffeelibre/README.md

         <functionname value="main.js"/>
         <logicalname value="Main.JavaScript"/>
     </script>
 </parcel>
 ````

-We've basically wasted a lot of keystrokes to reassure OpenOffice (1 + 3 times) that what we have here (yes,
+We've basically wasted a lot of keystrokes to reassure OpenOffice—**five times**, no less—that what we have
-in OOo's own `Scripts/javascript` folder) is a JavaScript macro, and that its name is `CoffeeLibre Demo`.
+here (yes, in OOo's own `Scripts/javascript` folder) is a JavaScript macro, and that its name is
-Of course, a simple convention-over-configuration agreement would have obliterated the need for this
+`CoffeeLibre Demo`.
+Of course, a simple convention-over-configuration agreement would have obliterated the
-configuration file, but what's not to like about writing redundant XML?
+need for this configuration file, but what's not to like about writing redundant XML?

 #### XXXXXXXXX